ontio/ontology/README.md

 - Understanding of your business scenario/requirements
 - No need for previous blockchain engineering experience

 The Ontology core tech team, the community, and the ecosystem can all support you in development.
-MainNet, TestNet, SmartX and a Docker image for Ontology, SmartX, and Ontology Explorer combined make it easy to start.
+MainNet, TestNet, Docker image for Ontology, SmartX, and Ontology Explorer combined make it easy to start.

 Ontology makes getting started easier!

+Ontology MainNet has been launched on Jun 30, 2018. <br>
-The code is currently in Alpha phase of the release life cycle, but is rapidly under development towards Beta.
-The master code may be unstable, but stable versions can be found under the [release page](https://github.com/ontio/ontology/releases).
+And new features are still rapidly under development.
+The master branch may be unstable, but stable versions can be found under the [release page](https://github.com/ontio/ontology/releases).

 We openly welcome developers to Ontology.